 Even if you buy your desiccant and packets separately online and fill them yourself, you will spend over $10.
 It can get costly over a long period of time when purchasing several dozen lbs. of desiccant to cover all your needs, so we have outlined a way to create your own packs.

-DIY Silica Gel Packs
+DIY Silica Gel Alternative Packs

 There are several ways to save money with this project.
 One is to buy silica gel locally and package it in appropriate sizes.
-You can typically buy one lb. of gel for under $5 locally.
-Hobby Lobby or your local Florist are good places to start.
+You can typically buy one lb. of gel for around $5 locally.
+Hobby Lobby, or your local Florist are good places to start.

 Another option for desiccant packs is to use glass or plastic bottles.
 This works especially well using silica gel as it stays granulated even when absorbing moisture whereas other products clump up.
 Simply fill the bottle with your product and poke holes in the lid to let air flow in and out.

 Many silica gel products have indicator crystals that turn pink when saturated and are blue when dry.
-This is how you can tell when you need dry them out before reuse.
+This is how you can tell when you need to dry them out before reuse.